pjuvalainen/oope2018ht/README.md

 # Interpreter commands

-- add, add a new thread to the area.
+- add, adds a new thread to the area.

 - catalog, lists area threads.